By Kathleen DeMars

-When Lisa, the sock’s owner, finds Hedgie, she tells him that animals don’t wear clothes and takes her sock back only to return to her clothes line to find all of the animals who had mocked Hedgie, each wearing a piece of her clothing.
+When Lisa, the sock’s owner, finds Hedgie, she tells him that animals don’t wear clothes and takes her stocking back only to return to her clothesline to see all the animals who had mocked Hedgie wearing a piece of her clothing.

-One by one animals increasing in size (including a hedgehog, of course), crawl into the mitten to keep warm.
+One by one, the animal increases in size (including a hedgehog, of course) and crawls into the mitten to keep warm.

 Hedgie helps Henny the chicken protect the eggs in her nest from a Tomten, who has become sick of porridge and has taken to stealing Henny’s eggs.